Reconstruction of $f(R)$ lagrangian from a massive scalar field: Combination of Power-Law terms as a potential

 \section{Combination of Power-Law terms as a potential}

-In this section we focus specifically on quadratic potentials which is, at a glance, restricted from the study of the previous section, on the ground of validity of the theorem ($n\notin \left\{-3,-1,0,1\right\} $).
-However, we mean to investigate the scope of this method for interaction potentials of the order $\sim \phi^2 + \phi^d$ which is not barred from the scope of the theorem.
-Moreover, these potentials is of immense interest in scalar field cosmology for their role in describing inflation.
-We take the effective potential as
+In this section we focus on quadratic potentials for which $\frac{dV(\phi)}{d\phi} \sim \phi$.
+This is restricted on the ground of validity of the theorem ($n\notin \left\{-3,-1,0,1\right\} $).
+However, we mean to investigate the scope of this method for interaction potentials of the form $\sim \phi^2 + \phi^d$ which is not barred from the scope afterall.
+Therefore taking